risk-first/website/menagerie/Agency-Risk.md

 [Coordinating a team](Coordination-Risk) is difficult enough when everyone on the team has a single [Goal](Goal-In-Mind).
 But, people have their own goals, too.
 Sometimes, the goals harmlessly co-exist with the team's goal, but other times they don't.

+![images/generated/agency-risk.svg]

-This is **Agency Risk**.
+This is [Agency Risk](Agency-Risk).
 This term comes from finance (again), and refers to the situation where you entrust your money to someone (the "agent") in order to invest it, but the don't necessarily have your best interests at heart.
 They may instead elect to invest the money in ways that help them, or outright steal it.

 > "This dilemma exists in circumstances where agents are motivated to act in their own best interests, which are contrary to those of their principals, and is an example of moral hazard." - [Principal-Agent Problem, _Wikipedia_](https://en.wikipedia.org/wiki/Principal–agent_problem)